 The primary students always prove to be amazingly quick learners.
 Obviously much of the material discussed with the older students is not exactly within their abilities, but the themes remain the same and their abilities are still quite amazing.
 Like the older students, they learn to identify the plant life at our school.
 They have a healthy garden for their classroom and study both plants and insects.
 We focus on studying things we can observe directly and seasonally.
 The students have tracked animals through the snow while learning about habitats.
 We have studied local birds with the help of the local Audubon Society.
 Every opportunity is made for the primary science program to involve hands or participatory experiences.
 The students are also practicing the fundamentals of recycling.

 - Music class and activities are taught weekly and interspersed into the day in all of our classrooms

 - Students engage in physical activities each day.
-One of the hallmarks of our school is the morning walk; weather permitting, all children and teachers begin each day with a walk along Fisher Boulevard.
+One of the hallmarks of our school is the morning walk; weather permitting, all children and teachers take a walk each day on our wooded trails.
 Yoga and movement classes are held several times a week.
 Every child has at least one half-hour recess period per day; during the fall and spring, there are frequently additional scheduled (and unscheduled!) times to play outdoors.
-When it is too cold or too rainy outside, recess is held indoors; there is never a day when children are denied the opportunity to play together in a less-structured manner.
+When it is too cold or too rainy outside (a rarity for us!), recess is held indoors; there is never a day when children are denied the opportunity to play together in a less-structured manner.

-For those with “standing reservations” or for those who provide at least twenty-four hours notice, the charge is $25.00 per day, or $125.00 per week.
+The charge for aftercare is $75.00 per week, with a daily drop-in rate of $25.00 per day.
+At a minimum, parents must notify the office at the time of drop-off, if their child will be attending aftercare that day.
 We ask that all children be picked up no later than 5:30 p.m.; there will be an additional charge for parents who pick up their child(ren) after this time.